chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 of responses (here's [my
 contribution](https://openpath.quest/2025/fizzy-should-be-fair-source/)).

-Moving a conversation from X to GitHub is almost always a good idea, and this case was no exception.
-I opened [a PR inviting 37signals to join Fair Source](https://github.com/basecamp/fizzy/pull/2039), and DHH graciously hosted some healthy back and forth (most of it after closing the PR).
+Moving a conversation from X to GitHub is almost always a good idea, so I opened [a PR inviting 37signals to join Fair Source](https://github.com/basecamp/fizzy/pull/2039).
+DHH graciously hosted some healthy back and forth (most of it after closing the PR).
 Fair Source collaborator Zeke Gabrielse since [furthered the case](https://keygen.sh/blog/reconsider/) on his blog.
 I want to zoom in on one